All About Condoms

 Where to find condoms

-In NSW, condoms are available for free in many gay bars and at all sex-on-premises venues (SOPVs).
+In NSW, condoms are available for free at sexual health clinics and all sex-on-premises venues (SOPVs).
 Find out where to get free condoms across NSW here.

 1. Chemist Warehouse